GovTechSG/techpass-user-docs/docs/production-release-notes.md

 Previously, Public Officers would only see their device status as ‘pending’ until it was fully onboarded.
 We have now introduced more granular status updates, including 'triggered, waiting for software installation', 'software installed, awaiting backend onboarding', and 'failed'.
 This offers user greater visibility into the onboarding process.
 Additionally, we've added a **retry** button to enable users to restart the onboarding process should it fail under certain circumstances.

-> **Note**: This change only affects Public officers.
+?>- This change only affects Public officers.
 Vendors currently do not trigger onboarding through the TechPass Portal and do not have a **pending** device.

 </details>